 What steps are in continuous integration?

-- Ideally, the build should come from the command line and should not depend on IDE.
+- Ideally, the build should come from the command line and should not depend on an integrated development environment (IDE).

 - The build should happen continuously using a dedicated Cl server, not a cron job.